 One semester of Health and one semester of Physical Education, Wellness, Yoga, or Strength and Conditioning are required to fulfill the Health and Physical Education requirement.
-Health must be taken by the end of the sophomore year.
+Health must be taken by the end of the sophomore year but it is recommended that students take Health during their freshman year.
 Only these courses will satisfy the requirement, even if the student is an athlete playing on a sports team or a dancer in a dance troupe.
-Seniors may register for Wellness or Strength and Conditioning but not Physical Education.
+Seniors may register for Wellness, Yoga, or Strength and Conditioning but not Physical Education.